FARM BUSINESS PLANNING

 Enterprise planning:

-• Markets: reliability, proximity, simplicity & flexibility
+Markets: Important factors are reliability, proximity, simplicity & flexibility

-• Labor and skill requirements and staff availability
+Labor / skill requirements and staff availability

-• Compatibility and synergies with other enterprises
+Suitability of the enterprise to the farm and synergies with other enterprises

 Feed planning: